JamesMGreene/node-flexpmd/README.md

 ## Release History
+ - 1.3.0-1: Published to NPM on 2014-03-05.
+     - Added an `.npmignore` file as the defaults taken from `.gitignore` were bad.
  - 1.3.0-0: Published to NPM on 2014-02-23.
      - Initial release.
 Version number aligned with FlexPMD version number.

 ## License